Azure/ARO-RP/docs/updating-dependencies.md

 **NOTE** vendoring is required as ARO mirrors all dependencies locally for the CI reliability and reproducibility.

-**NOTE** that when running `go mod vendor` only modules that are used in the source code will be vendored in.
+**NOTE** that running `make go-verify` adds missing (and remove unused) modules, make a vendored copy to the *vendor* direcory and then verifies that the dependencies have expected content.

 **NOTE** when updating a package modified in `hack/update-go-module-dependencies.sh` changes have to be made there also.
 Otherwise next run of `make vendor` will